abusada/gist-explorer/README.md

 1. I used [Material UI](https://material-ui.com/)
 2. The whole app works in one page, i first wanted to to multiple pages, but then i realsied it would be an overkill, the data we are displaying is simple & small, and it makes sense for the user to see all his exploration in one page, think of it as the `Lists` view option in MacOS Finder.
-3. Columns start sliding in as you choose your data which directs user attention to the next section they should be looking it.
+3. Columns start sliding in as you choose your data which directs user attention to the next section they should be looking at.

 ### Search
 1. Once the page is loaded, Search field is auto focused, the user can start typing immedietly